What Is Outpatient Treatment?

 Outpatient treatment doesn’t cost as much as inpatient care; a big plus for people on a budget.

 To get in touch with an expert, call or message us using the contact details provided below.
 Alternatively, you can complete our online enquiry form, and we will get straight back to you.

 Outpatient drug rehab suits people who have a mild or early-stage alcohol or drug problem that doesn’t require intensive residential support.
 This type of care is ideal for people with family commitments who need to keep working or have a busy life, making it impractical to commit to residential treatment.

 Home-based rehab is ideal for people who have a stable life and those who have encouragement from family and friends.
 If you’re tackling any mental health problems alongside a drug or alcohol addiction, we advise you to become an inpatient to benefit from 24-hour support.

 Outpatient appointments such as talking therapies can take place over the phone or at a venue to suit you.

 What Are The Alternatives To Outpatient Care?

 Inpatient rehabs are the best option if you have a severe or longstanding drug or alcohol addiction.
 If you become an inpatient, you will stay and sleep at a treatment facility, receiving intensive support to help you get off alcohol or drugs.

 You’ll undoubtedly need a drug or alcohol detox, and we offer that at all our centres.
 Don’t try detoxing at home on your own.
 It’s tough, and you need medical supervision.
-Doctors and addiction therapists need to look after you throughout the detoxification process, closely monitoring your physical and mental health and withdrawal symptoms.
+Doctors and addiction therapists need to look after you throughout the drug detoxification process, closely monitoring your physical and mental health and withdrawal symptoms.